Concept Testing Methods for Market Research

-If the brand had invested time and resources to test their concept before launch, they wouldn’t be on lists of brand blunders today.
+If the brand had invested time and resources to test their concept in the early stages of the development process before launch, they wouldn’t be on lists of brand blunders today.

-By examining mistakes made in the past, companies today need to make sure that their products are actually something their customers want.
+By examining market research mistakes made in the past, companies today need to make sure that their products are actually something their customers want.
 Here, concept testing proves its effectiveness.

 The Concept of Concept Testing

-It enables brands to get an unbiased perspective for their concepts.
+The principle benefits of concept testing is it enables brands to get an unbiased perspective for their concepts and can save time and money by simulating a test market.
 Any marketer with an idea will have a bias, wrongly assuming that every new product or feature concept will succeed in the market.
 This seldom happens in practical application as many products fail every year.

 Besides testing the product idea’s market potential, concept testing allows marketers to dig deeper into the concept’s micro-aspects.
 From aesthetics and particular features to pricing, you can redesign, amplify, or eliminate certain product aspects.